baskerville/backlight/README.md

 # DESCRIPTION

-backlight lets you adjust the brightness of your display via command line.
-It utilizes files in the sys filesystem exported by the Linux kernel.
+*backlight* lets you adjust the brightness of your display through the *Linux* *sysfs*.

 # COMMANDS

-- `current`
-  Shows the actual brightness value.
+- `current` — Shows the current brightness value.

-- `maximum`
-  Shows the maximum brightness value that can be set.
+- `maximum` — Shows the maximum brightness value that can be set.

-Command words may be truncated if that abbreviation is unambiguous.
+Command names can be truncated if there's no ambiguity regarding their explicit counterpart.

 A command consisting of a number, optionally followed by a percent sign, sets the brightness.
-If the number is prefixed by a plus or minus sign, the value to be set is calculated in relation to the current brightness.
+If the number is prefixed by a plus or minus sign, the value is relative to the current brightness.

 # EXAMPLES